sovanderlei/apicrm/README.md

-# FastAPI API with JWT Authentication, Docker, and Kubernetes
+# PYTHON - FastAPI API with JWT Authentication, Docker, and Kubernetes

 This project is a RESTful API built with FastAPI, featuring authentication using JWT tokens, containerization with Docker, and orchestration using Kubernetes.
 The API is fully documented using Swagger (OpenAPI).